marklawlor/react-ssr-responsive/README.md

 # React SSR Responsive Demo

+> This project is archived as I believe there are now better ways to do this.
+Please checkout which offers breakpoints and many more features using the TailwindCSS style language https://github.com/marklawlor/tailwindcss-react-native

 This experiment takes a different approach to responsive styling for React Native Web apps who use Server Side Rendering.

 [DEMO](https://react-ssr-responsive.vercel.app/)